Vision for P.E. at TAB:

 Spiritual, Moral, Social and Cultural Development & British Values within Physical Education Learning

 Examples of Spiritual, Moral, Social and Cultural Education in PE and Games include:

 Organisation of Physical Education Learning

 The PE teaching in school is based around a model of practice, challenge, development and excellence.
-PE and Games lessons take place each week for a total of 2 hours: PE is 45 minutes each week and Games is 1 hour and 15 minutes each week.
+PE lessons take place each week for a total of 2 hours: one hour indoors, another hour outdoors.

 In year 5, pupils also participate in statutory swimming lessons.
 At the beginning of the year, all pupils are assessed for their confidence in the water as well as their ability to swim.
 Following this, the pupils are then split into groups.
 These groups attend swimming sessions together throughout the year.
 This organisation ensures that all children receive the best provision in order to meet our ambitions for a school by the coast: being able to swim further than National Curriculum expectations using a variety of strokes confidently.

 Teachers plan and resource lessons to suit the needs and abilities of each individual child and the lessons are designed so that there is a clear progression of skills that runs across each year group.
 Where relevant, planning is linked to the year group topics.
 Long term planning and a skills continuum are developed by the subject leader.

 Lessons and extra-curricular enrichment activities are also supported by pupil Sports Leaders, who have the opportunity to help plan, resource and even teach areas of sessions.

 There are numerous opportunities for inter-school and intra-school competitions in all years.